alyssarosenzweig/hw/README.md

 hw is how I'm slowly replacing monoliths like Google Drive and LibreOffice with lightweight hackable tools like git and vim.
 Join me on my journey :)

+# Usage
+Below is a listing of a few common tasks you might use hw for.

 ## Install

     $ git clone https://github.com/bobbybee/hw